msuarezgalvez/Data-science-projects/Python Review/README.md

-These codes are to review basic things about python.
+This repository is to exercise some basic things about python.
 In addition, you will be able to find some basic statistics with this language.